mathiaskoefoed/step-feeder/README.md

 <img src="/media/container.jpeg" width="300" height="200">

 3. **Mount the food container** to the 3D-printed base using the original 4 screws.
-The 3D-printed auger screw must be inserted into the container **before** the container is screwed down - it can't be added afterward.
+The 3D-printed auger screw gear must be inserted into the container **before** the container is screwed down - it can't be added afterward.

 <img src="/media/container_screw.jpeg" width="300" height="200"><img src="/media/container_mount_1.jpeg" width="200" height="200"><img src="/media/container_mount_2.jpeg" width="200" height="200">